tomstark99/cenm-deployment-local/README.md

   --setup-dir-structure
-                        Create directory structure for CENM deployment and download all current artifacts --generate-certs      Generate certificates and distribute them to services
+                        Create directory structure for CENM deployment and download all current artifacts --generate-certs      Generate certificates and distribute them to services --clean               Remove all generated run-time files --clean-artifacts     Remove all downloaded artifacts and generated certificates --deep-clean          Remove all generated service folders
 ```

 This command will download all the config files in the correct directories as well as download all the artifacts with the versions specified in `.env`: